snorristurluson/snorristurluson.github.io/drafts/CustomSlateWidgets.md

 title: Custom widgets in Unreal
 tags: ue4 c++
 ---
+The UI system in Unreal, UMG, offers a fair number of widgets and allows you to do quite a lot in Blueprints.
+There may still be times, however, when you need to create custom widgets to fill some gap in the provided feature set, or for performance reasons.
+In this blog post I will go through the basics of creating a widget with custom rendering - in the near future I will follow up with more advanced issues.

 There are two classes involved in UMG widgets:
 * A UWidget-derived class, that you interact with in the editor
 * An SCompoundWidget class, that handles the low-level functionality and rendering